 DC HOTEL

 EMPLOYMENT WAS

 DOWN 59% FROM

 DEC 2019 TO DEC

 2020 - RESULTING

 IN 9,700

 UNEMPLOYED

 HOTEL WORKERS

-VISITORS TO DC(a)
+(millions)

-(a) Visitor Data is released as follows: domestic visitation in May-June of each year for the prior year, and international visitation in August of each year for the prior year.

-(b) International visitors does not include visitors from Canada or Mexico.
+(a) Visitor Data is released as follows: domestic visitation in May-June of each year for the prior year, and international visitation in August of each year for the prior year. (b) International visitors does not include visitors from Canada or Mexico.